 When your muscles are pushed during a workout your muscle length shortens; this can leave them feeling tight and sore.
 Stretching helps to reset your body to a natural position and posture.
 It also increases blood and nutrient supply to muscles, thereby possibly reducing muscle soreness and promoting muscle repair.
 The moment you work out muscles, the body produces lactic acid which makes the muscles fatigued and sore.
 Stretching eliminates the lactic acid that has accumulated inside your body.

-‘There are different types or protocols for stretching, as they are for endurance or strength training,’ says Gerry.
-‘We can separate stretching into dynamic stretching, static (or classic) stretching and assisted stretching.
+‘There are different types or protocols for stretching, as they are for endurance or strength training,’ says Sharne.
+‘We can separate stretching into Dynamic stretching, Static (or classic) stretching and Assisted stretching.

 Which type of stretching method is most beneficial, depends on the individual training goals of a person, but it is generally advised for starters to try out all different types and make the experience towards a best-fit decision.

-Don’t stretch when you wake up in the morning.
+- Don’t stretch when you first wake up in the morning.
 Your body will still be too stiff from inactivity during the night.

-‘Working’ your muscles with light walking or jogging for five to ten minutes before you stretch will warm them up, reducing your risk of injury.
+- ‘Working’ your muscles with light walking or jogging for 5 - 10 minutes before you stretch will warm them up, reducing your risk of injury.

-Strive for symmetry.
-Everyone's genetics for flexibility are a bit different, so take note that you work towards building equal flexibility side to side.
+- Strive for symmetry.
+Everyone's genetics for flexibility are different, so take note that you work towards building equal flexibility side to side.

 - Focus on major muscle groups.
 These are your calves, thighs, hips, lower back, neck and shoulders.